 Use LED Lighting

-The use of warm pleasant lighting in a very important key to proper patio lighting.
+The use of warm pleasant lighting is a very important key to proper patio lighting.
 LED lighting can provide a warm effect for outdoor patio lighting.
 The use of the wrong LED can emit a blueish white light that can often be considered harsh.

 Incandescent and halogen bulbs (old school) are rarely used anymore due to the many benefits of LED landscape lighting.

 Not only is LED a better-looking light, but they also last 25 times longer than their outdated counterparts, halogen, or fluorescent lights.
-Outdoor LED lighting is also 8 times more energy-efficient, saving you up to 80% in energy as reported by the US Department of Energy.
+Outdoor LED lighting is also eight times more energy-efficient, saving you up to 80% in energy as reported by the US Department of Energy.

 LED lighting also comes in decorative colors.
 This is purely for design and not illumination.
 Be sure if you use these alternate colors that it is for creating a fun environment and that you still have your base LED illumination for entertaining.